-Part-Time Open Enrollment (formerly Course Options)
+Part-Time Open Enrollment

-Beginning in the 2018-19 school year, a pupil enrolled in a public school in the high school grades may attend public school in a nonresident school district for the purpose of taking a course offered by the nonresident school district.
+Beginning with the 2018-19 school year, a pupil enrolled in a public school in the high school grades may attend public school in a nonresident school district for the purpose of taking a course offered by the nonresident school district.
 A pupil may attend no more than two courses at any time in nonresident school districts at no cost to the student.
 Wis.
 Stat.
 118.52

-To see a list of specific requirements for enrollment in Course Options offering, please refer to the Department of Public Instruction website at: https://dpi.wi.gov/sites/default/files/imce/open-enrollment/pdf/ptoe-brochure-2018-19.pdf
+To see a list of specific requirements for enrollment in Course Options offering, please refer to the Department of Public Instruction website at: https://dpi.wi.gov/open-enrollment/ptoe